Camden Catholic High School: Sports

 The school participates in a joint ice hockey team with Paul VI High School as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The boys basketball team won the Non-Public A state title in 1941 (vs. St. Patrick High School of Elizabeth), 1942 (vs. Saint Joseph of the Palisades High School), 2001 (vs. Seton Hall Preparatory School), 2003 (vs. Bergen Catholic High School) and 2010 (vs. St. Peter's Preparatory School of Jersey City).
-The 1941 team scored in the final seconds of the game to win the Group 2 (since recategorized as Non-Public A) state title with a 42-39 win against St. Patrick's in the championship game played at the Elizabeth Armory.
-The 2010 team won the Non-Public A state title with a 68-63 victory in the championship game against St. Peter's at the Ritacco Center and advanced into the Tournament of Champions as the top seed, defeating fourth seed Cherokee High School by a score of 47-34 in the semifinals before falling to number-two seed Trenton Catholic by 63-46 in the finals to finish the season with a record of 29-2.
+The 1941 team scored in the final seconds of the game to win the Group 2 (since recategorized as Non-Public A) state title with a 42–39 win against St. Patrick's in the championship game played at the Elizabeth Armory.
+The 2010 team won the Non-Public A state title with a 68–63 victory in the championship game against St. Peter's at the Ritacco Center and advanced into the Tournament of Champions as the top seed, defeating fourth seed Cherokee High School by a score of 47–34 in the semifinals before falling to number-two seed Trenton Catholic by 63–46 in the finals to finish the season with a record of 29–2.

-The boys track team won the Non-Public Group A spring track state championship in 1957 and 1962.
+The boys track team won the Non-Public Group A spring / outdoor track state championship in 1957 and 1962.

-The boys' baseball team won the Non-Public A state championship in 1973 vs. Seton Hall Preparatory School.
+The boys' baseball team won the Non-Public A state championship in 1973, defeating Seton Hall Preparatory School in the tournament final.